louisbloom/telnet-gui/README.md

 >>> :quit
 ```

-## Core Library: libtelnet-lisp
+## Core Library: telnet-lisp

-**libtelnet-lisp** is the core embeddable Lisp interpreter library that serves as the foundation for all projects in this repository.
+**telnet-lisp** is the core embeddable Lisp interpreter library that serves as the foundation for all projects in this repository.
 It provides a complete Lisp implementation with modern features, designed for integration into applications.

 ### Key Features